danijak/open-forbc-solution-javed/README.md

 We'll clone the repo as soon as we hear back from you and we'll test and understand the code you wrote and report to you all!

-## <center> Your solutions must be returned in the form of a clone-able link to a GitHub repository of your own. <br/><br/> Please refer to the email communication for deadline definition!</center>
+### Your solutions must be returned in the form of a clone-able link to a GitHub repository of your own.

+## In addition, we'd like you to answer to a few technical questions we put together [here](https://docs.google.com/forms/d/e/1FAIpQLSfzMTYUPowoAUd9V6Y2qA5qihPPKX3_wz_QgSkBUy6CwkEgGQ/viewform)

 # <center>That's all folks, let's code!</center>